Fougasse (weapon): Flame

-A flame fougasse was a similar weapon in which the projectile was an inflammable liquid, typically a mixture of petrol (gasoline) and oil.
+A flame fougasse was a similar weapon in which the projectile was an flammable liquid, typically a mixture of petrol and oil.
 The flame fougasse was developed by the British Petroleum Warfare Department in response to the threat of German invasion during World War II.

 In Britain, during WWII, the flame fougasse was usually constructed from a 40-gallon drum dug into the roadside and camouflaged.
 It would be placed at a location such as a corner, steep incline or roadblock where vehicles would be obliged to slow down.
 Ammonal provided the propellant charge which, when triggered, caused the weapon to shoot a flame 10 ft wide and 30 yd long.
 Initially a mixture of 40% petrol and 60% gas oil was used; this was later replaced by an adhesive gel of tar, lime and petrol known as 5B.

 The November 1944 issue of the US War Department Intelligence Bulletin refers to 'Fougasse flame throwers' used in the Russian defence at Stalingrad being the basis of a German version found in Italy that were buried with a fixed direction discharge tube and integrated with conventional landmines and barbed wire in defense works.
 The German weapon, the Abwehrflammenwerfer 42 had an 8-gallon fuel tank and the seven in the installation were wired back to a control point and could be fired individually or together.

 The flame fougasse has remained in army field manuals as a battlefield expedient.
 Such expedients are constructed from available fuel containers combined with standard explosive charges or hand grenades triggered electrically or by lengths of detonating cord.
 Some designs use lengths of detonating cord or blasting caps to rupture the fuel container as well as detonate the main charge.
 Weapons of this sort were widely used in the Korean and Vietnam wars as well as other conflicts.